-DHSSPS Reporting and recording

-classification
+Intervention DHSSPS classification Reporting and recording The use of any part of one's body to prevent, restrict or subdue movement of any part of another person's body.
 Physical restraint All RQIA registered services: a record should be made and retained in the service.
 This record should be available to RQIA on request.

-C lassification Physical